 - Retrospective applications.

-If you think you meet the criteria for a Tindall Foundation grant as outlined above you will need to complete an the online expression of interest form.
-The expression of interest is open from the 1st of June and should be submitted by the 30th June each year.
+If you think you meet the criteria for a Tindall Foundation grant as outlined above you will need to complete the online expression of interest form.
+The expression of interest is open from the 1st of August and should be submitted by the 31st of August each year.
 In addition please email copies of your latest financials, annual report (or similar) and a deposit slip or copy of your organisation’s bank statement to firstname.lastname@example.org.
-Decisions are made in late August and successful grants are paid out in September each year.
+Decisions are made in late October and successful grants are paid out in November each year.

 Your application will be evaluated for its fit with our criteria as well as being prioritised against other applications in the context of the quantum of funds available for distribution.